Do I actually have knotweed?

 Every year across the UK, thousands of homeowners, buyers, landlords and construction companies ask the same question: “Do I actually have Japanese knotweed?”
 In this article knotweed experts explain why this question causes concern for so many people in the UK, lists the most common plants people think are knotweed – but are not, and most importantly, how to get peace of mind when the answer to that question is “yes – you have knotweed”.

+The problem is many common UK plants are regularly mistaken for Japanese knotweed.
+And while some cases turn out to be harmless, others genuinely require urgent professional attention.
 So it’s understandable that people become concerned when they spot an unfamiliar plant in the garden or on a development site and wonder whether it is ‘the dreaded knotweed’.
+This blog will help you to correctly identify knotweed.

 Plants commonly mistaken for Japanese knotweed